Nounspace/justtom-eliza-starter/README.md

 ### Automatically Start Eliza

-This will run everything to set up the project and start the bot with the default character.
+The start script provides an automated way to set up and run Eliza:

 ```bash
 sh scripts/start.sh
 ```

+For detailed instructions on using the start script, including character management and troubleshooting, see our [Start Script Guide](./docs/docs/guides/start-script.md).

+> **Note**: The start script handles all dependencies, environment setup, and character management automatically.

 ### Edit the character file